OSGeo/gdal/doc/source/development/building_from_source.rst

 The `TileDB <https://github.com/TileDB-Inc/TileDB>` library is required for the :ref:`raster.tiledb` driver.
 Specify install prefix in the ``CMAKE_PREFIX_PATH`` variable.

+TileDB >= 2.15 is required since GDAL 3.9

 .. option:: GDAL_USE_TILEDB=ON/OFF

     Control whether to use TileDB.
 Defaults to ON when TileDB is found.